Stocks tumble as rate pressures grow, inflation report looms - KESQ

 A report showed that slightly more U.S. workers filed for unemployment last week than economists expected.
 That’s a potentially negative signal, but the overall number still remains low compared with history.
 Economists also said seasonal factors may have affected the most recent numbers, overstating some things due to the Memorial Day holiday.

-Higher gasoline prices have been putting a tighter squeeze on both consumers and households, upping the pressure on budgets.
-Crude oil prices were down about half a percent on Thursday, but they remain up by roughly 60% for the year.
+Higher gasoline prices have been putting a tighter squeeze on both companies and households, upping the pressure on budgets.
+Crude oil prices were down modestly on Thursday, but they remain up by roughly 60% for the year.
 Much of the jump is due to Russia’s invasion of Ukraine.

-Lockdowns in major Chinese cities because of COVID-19 have added more pressure to global supply chains, though some of the impact could be easing.
-China reported its exports surged 17% over a year earlier in May, up from April’s 3.7% growth, as coronavirus precautions were eased in Shanghai and other cities.
+Lockdowns in major Chinese cities because of COVID-19 have added more pressure to global supply chains, which in turn worsens inflation.
+But some of the impact could be easing.
+China reported its exports surged 17% over a year earlier in May, up from April’s 3.7% growth, as coronavirus precautions loosened in Shanghai and other cities.

-Many investors are bracing for big swings to continue for a while given the deep uncertainties about where inflation and the Fed’s policies are heading.
+Many investors are bracing for big swings in financial markets to continue given the deep uncertainties about where inflation and the Fed’s policies are heading.
 Stocks have been clawing back since hitting a bottom in the middle of last month, but the S&P 500 remains down 15.7% for the year so far.

 “Even if the market bottomed in May, we will see another sell-off at some point,” Nancy Tengler, CEO of Laffer Tengler Investments, wrote in a research note, “and some of us will feel worse than we thought we could because we thought it was over.”